CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 At this point we have the default Vue.js project structure.
 Now we start by defining our application layout.
 We will have a simple but versatile layout with a header, a left sidebar and a map area.

-The first thing we are going to do is to generate a header component in the `src/components/header-component` folder.
+The first thing we are going to do is to generate a header component in the `src/components/app-header` folder.
 In this example we using single-file (.vue) components but we include the template and style content from separate files:

-- header.component.html.
+- app-header.html.
 This is the HTML template file for the component.
-- header.component.scss.
+- app-header.scss.
 This is the style file for the component.
-- header.component.vue.
+- AppHeader.vue.
 This file includes the component logic and the content of the two other files through the `<template>` and `<style>` tags.

 We are going to use SASS as the CSS Preprocessor, so we need to add the following packages: